 The SWMR functionality requires use of the latest HDF5 file format: v110.
-In practice this implies setting the libver bounding to "latest" when opening or creating the file.
+In practice this implies using at least HDF5 1.10 (this can be checked via h5py.version.info) and setting the libver bounding to "latest" when opening or creating the file.

 Warning: New v110 format files are not compatible with v18 format.
-So files, written in SWMR mode with libver='latest' cannot be opened with older versions of the HDF5 library (basically any version older than the SWMR feature).
+So, files written in SWMR mode with libver='latest' cannot be opened with older versions of the HDF5 library (basically any version older than the SWMR feature).